faridjos/battleship/README.md

 - Github for cloud-based storage of project and deployment
 - GitPod for development
 - Git for version control

+# Data model

+We decided to have an object oriented approach.
+Four classes were defined: The ship class containing grid variables such as grid size and lists that store the positions of the ships and the guesses of the opponent.
+ - The ship class has methods such as randomly assigning positions to the ships.
+ - The human class has just one instance variable which is the name and one method to enter and validate that name.
+ - The two remaining classes ComputerPlayer and HumanPlayer are similar.
+They both contain the ship class and have methods to guess coordinates of the ennemy's ship and print the board.
+Since the methods differ somewhat between the user and the computer I decided to use two classes.

 # Testing